 I am a quantitative researcher at a proprietary trading firm, based in Chicago and intermittently in New York City.
-Previously, I completed my bachelor's and master's degrees at Stanford University, under the guidance of Professor Stephen Boyd.
+I obtained my bachelor's and master's degrees at Stanford University, under the guidance of Professor Stephen Boyd.
 I was a Neo Scholar1, and have spent time at Jump Trading, Squarepoint Capital, Bridgewater Associates, and Amazon.

 At Stanford, I was heavily involved in teaching.
 I was a TA twice for Math 104: Applied Matrix Theory and twice for the famous EE 364A: Convex Optimization2.